She told me to jump, so I did.

 It was not until today that I put all of these together with my son’s suicide.
-It was not until my son’s suicide that I felt the need to die again.
-It was not until I lost Fred that I attempted to, and failed again.
+It was not until my son’s suicide that I felt so overwhelmed again.

 Today, a group of friends that have a band that plays around Colorado, emailed me a song through the band leader that they wanted me to listen to.
 The band leader/manager stated that he wrote it about my family, me, us.
 What we are going through.
 He said in the email that no one has heard this song outside of the band playing it.
 I was the first.

 The song, made me realize the circle I am in.
 It made me realize my years and years of struggle were depression.
 It brought me full circle to a place where it is overwhelmingly obvious that depression runs in families.
 Why couldn’t I have figured this out in my head or admitted it if I did know it back there somewhere.
 Could I have saved my son?
 Could I have helped him?
 But we did not even know he was struggling.

 So I have this newfound realization, another epiphany, but now what.
 He is still dead, still not coming home.
 I cannot talk to him about getting help for depression.
 I cannot tell him about warning signs or ideas to help cope through the hard times.
 I cannot do anything for him.
 I went through inner torment throughout many if not most of my years, in denial of a bigger problem, but able to survive.
 And, I do hope that in writing this my other children will realize they could be at risk in their life.